Best of 2024, arts•meme movie picks!

 HARD TRUTHS, writer/director Mike Leigh

 Speaking of THE BRUTALIST, it took a full week to recover from the tough love on view in British maestro Mike Leigh’s domestic drama, a journey into the perils of intimacy — and mental illness.
 I loved it.
-But hard-hitting.
+But very hard-hitting.
 A tour de force performance by an actress with the chops to pull it off, Marianne Jean-Baptiste, depicting a mother afflicted with depression and the rough ride that gives those around her.

 ALL WE IMAGINE AS LIGHT, writer/director Payal Kapadia